E1Bos/VALocker/readme.md

 3. Select your desired agent from the dropdown menu.
 4. Choose any additional options or settings based on your preference.
 5. Enable the instalocker by clicking on the button under "Instalocker" to initiate the agent locking process, the button should switch from "Stopped" to "Running", and the button titled "Current Task" should change to "Locking Agent".
-6. During the agent selection phase in Valorant, VALocker will automatically lock in your chosen agent.
+6. During the agent selection phase in VALORANT, VALocker will automatically lock in your chosen agent.
 7. Once the agent is locked, the button under "Current Task" will change to "In Game", once it detects the end of the game, it will automatically switch to "Locking".
 The mode can be changed at any time by clicking on the button.

 **Note:** VALocker relies on specific display settings for accurate functionality.
 Please ensure that your VALORANT game is running at a screen resolution of 1920x1080 with letterbox enabled.
 Deviating from these settings may result in incorrect behavior of the program.